emyu10/viber-rest/README.md

 # viber-rest
-A php wrapper for for Viber rest API
+A php wrapper for Viber rest API